At Full Potential, we are really enthusiastic about training to Heart Rate.

-Everyone's heart is slightly different (something we’ll come onto later) and by training to your heart rate zones, we are making the training sessions specific for you.
+Everyone's heart works slightly differently.
+By training to your heart rate zones, we are making the training sessions specifically for you.

-Running uphill, you are going to have to slow down in order to maintain the right heart rate zone.
+Running uphill, you will have to slow down to maintain the correct heart rate zone.
 Running into a headwind, you are going to have to slow down.
 Got a tailwind behind you, you'll probably start running faster than usual for that same heart rate zone - it isn't all bad news!

 You may be a little annoyed that the pace isn't quicker, but that isn't the way we want you to look at the session.
 We want to analyse the session by which heart rate zone you were in!

-Training sessions aren't designed to show you how fit you are, they are there to stress a specific physiological system.
+Training sessions aren't designed to show you how fit you are.
+They are there to stress a specific physiological system.
 Start to look at the bigger picture of your training and remember each session is just one part of everything you are doing.

-When you have been training with heart rate for a few weeks, it then becomes a great way of tracking progress.
+When you have been training with heart rate for a few weeks, it becomes a great way of tracking progress.
 You'll start to run faster for the same heart rate zone and feel yourself improve.

-It can also provide key insights into whether an athlete is overtraining (often seen by a failure to get the heart rate up to previous levels) or picking up an illness (again, slightly lower heart rate values than usual or elevated heart rates for a slower pace)
+It can also provide critical insights into whether an athlete is overtraining (often seen by a failure to get the heart rate up to previous levels) or picking up an illness (again, slightly lower heart rate values than usual or elevated heart rates for a slower pace)

 Heart Rate training only works if the information you have is correct.
 We have covered how to work out your heart rate training zones extensively in another article.
-You don't want to use any generic calculations to workout your Heart Rate zones.
+You don't want to use any generic calculations to work out your Heart Rate zones.

 Heart Rate Training Requires a few things to get right.

-To get started you’ll need a training plan to follow and have total belief in that plan.
-One has to commit to heart rate training, not pick and choose when to follow it (apart from a few instances as we'll discuss in the limitations of heart rate training below).
-Just because you don't like the numbers you are getting on a particular day, doesn't mean you throw it all away.
+You'll need a training plan to follow and have total belief in that plan to get started.
+You have to commit to heart rate training, not pick and choose when to follow it (apart from a few instances, as we'll discuss in heart rate training limitations below).
+Just because you don't like the numbers you are getting on a particular day doesn't mean you throw it all away.